aosabook/500lines/modeller/chapter.md

         super(Cube, self).__init__()
         self.call_list = G_OBJ_CUBE
 ``````````````````````````````````````````
 Rendering Nodes is based on the transformation matrices that each Node stores.
-The transformation matrix for a Node is the combination of its scaling matrix and it's translation matrix.
+The transformation matrix for a Node is the combination of its scaling matrix and its translation matrix.
 Regardless of the type of Node, the first step to rendering is to set the
-OpenGL ModelView matrix to store the transformation matrix to convert from the model coordinate space to the view coordinate space.
+OpenGL ModelView matrix to the transformation matrix converting from the model coordinate space to the view coordinate space.
 Once the OpenGL matrices are up to date, we call `render_self` function to tell the Node to make the necessary OpenGL calls to draw itself.
 Finally,
 we undo any changes we made to the OpenGL state for this specific Node.
 We use `glPushMatrix` and `glPopMatrix` functions in OpenGL to save and restore
 the state of the ModelView matrix before and after we render the Node.
-Notice that the `Node` stores its color, location, and scale, and applies the state to the OpenGL state before rendering.
+Notice that the `Node` stores its color, location, and scale, and applies these to the OpenGL state before rendering.
 If the node is currently selected, we make it emit light.
 This way, the user has a visual indication of which node they have selected.

-The simplest concrete implementation of Node is a Primitive.
-A Primitive is a single solid shape that can be added the scene.
-In this project, the primitives are Cube and Sphere.
 To render primitives, we use the call lists feature from OpenGL.
 An OpenGL Call List is a series of OpenGL calls that are defined once and bundled together under a name.
 The calls can be dispatched with `glCallList(LIST_NAME)`.
 Each primitive (`Sphere` and `Cube`) defines the call list required to render it (not shown).